How to Improve a Mentoring Program (A Guide for Program Coordinators)

 On this Page

-Step 1: Clarify Your Goals
+Step 1: Clarify Your Program Goals

 Begin by revisiting the goals and objectives of your mentoring program.
 These goals could range from employee or membership retention to community building or DEI (Diversity Equity and Inclusion).